Skip to content

 • Include both physical address and website URL if applicable

-• Note any access restrictions or requirements (appointment, membership, subscription)
+• Note any access restrictions in properties.access_restrictions

-• Record hours of operation for physical repositories
+• Record hours of operation in properties.access_hours

 • Source: References specific collections within repositories